 G.L.O.M.’s Start – As an entity that oversaw all Chaplain Services for the Alameda County Sheriffs Office, in which we provided counseling services and reentry placement for male and female inmates.
 Our coordination of the development of a treatment team became critical to our work with clients.

 G.L.O.M.
 Today – We are an Adult Residential Facility, licensed for clients with mental health needs.
-Our mobile therapy and residential support organization provides care to adults as well as foster parents who have children still in need or mental health therapy and residential integration support.
-We maintain the same founding philosophy “no reject/no eject” and our history of doing so demonstrates our ability to provide effective treatment to the most vulnerable youth and adults to help them achieve the future they deserve.
+Our mobile therapy and residential support organization provides care to adults as well as foster parents who have children still in need for mental health therapy and residential integration support.
+We currently have 10 residential facilities, within four counties.

 Existing Programs -> Outpatient Services

-G.L.O.M. provides Adult Outpatient services inclusive of: Mental Health Services, Case Management, Patient Brokerage and Medication Support Services.
-Our expected service period will be to provide 3,480 hours of Mental Health Consultation, 633 hours of intensive Case Management and 195 hours of Medication Support Services.
+G.L.O.M. provides Adult Outpatient services inclusive of: Mental Health Services, Therapy Services, Case Management, Patient Brokerage and Medication Support Services.

 Outpatient Mental Health Services include:

 Many foster parents have made a major decision to take in a foster child and provide them a home.
 The ongoing problem we have seen with our residential youth, who transition to foster home placement, is that the parents are not always ready or capable of handling our children who have experienced significant trauma.
 These youths have been immersed in a traumatic milieu resulting from trauma caused by physical, mental and sexual abuse.